25 Small Camper Interior Ideas Inspired by California’s Coastal Campgrounds

 I like mixing warm beige with cool turquoise.
 It keeps things light and creates a harmonious space where you can actually relax.

-You can even throw in some desert pink if you want a little energy.
-Just keep the main walls neutral.
+You can even throw in some desert pink if you want a little energy, but keep the main walls neutral.
 It makes your wood grain pop and gives your coastal accents a chance to shine.

 Modular Seating Options